it-at-m/digiwf-core/digiwf-task/digiwf-tasklist-service/README.md

 ## Requirements

-The service needs a RDBMS (currently postgresql) and Kafka to work properly.
-Please start the docker-compose stack located in `/stack` before starting the application.
+The service needs a RDBMS (currently postgresql), Kafka and SSO to work properly.
+Please start the `docker-compose` stack located in
+`/stack` before starting the application.

 ## Start from IDEA